Deltares/hydromt/docs/user_guide/data.rst

 The ``path``, ``data_type`` and ``driver`` options are required and the ``meta`` option with the shown keys is highly recommended.
 The ``rename``, ``nodata``, ``unit_add`` and ``unit_mult`` options are set per variable (or attribute table column in case of a GeoDataFrame).
+``kwargs`` is an option to pass additional options to each open data method of the different drivers.
 For more information see :py:meth:`~hydromt.data_adapter.DataCatalog.from_yml`

 .. code-block:: yaml